JinbiHinh/Dang-Hinh/README.md

 # Dang-Hinh
 Web Technologies

 My name is Dang, I am studying and living in Melbourne.
 I am an employee at Gong Cha St Albans, which is one of Gong Cha's key branches in Australia because given its proximity to a high concentration of Asian residents.
 Therefore, our store consistently experiences a bustling atmosphere, with a steady stream of customers.
 This website was created to share and guide international students on how to apply for jobs at Gong Cha Australia.
+They can see this as one of the closest references created by someone working at Gong Cha.
+From there, they will follow and apply successfully.

 Webpage includes:

+-Verified information about Gong Cha hiring.

 -Use css to create Gong Cha colors and create a structure that satisfies the viewer.

 -Insert a picture of me, the author of this website.